cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 - Clause Blind Schnorr {{?FPS20=DOI.10.1007/978-3-030-45724-2_3}}: This is a three-message protocol based on a variant of the blind Schnorr signature protocol.
 This variant of the protocol is not known to be vulnerable to the attack in {{PolytimeROS}}, though the protocol is still new and under consideration.
-In the future, this may be a candidate for future blind signatures based on blind signatures.
-However, the three-message flow necessarily requires two round trips between the client and server, which may be prohibitive for large-scale signature generation.
+The three-message flow necessarily requires two round trips between the client and server, which may be prohibitive for large-scale signature generation.
 Further analysis and experimentation with this protocol is needed.
 - BSA {{?Abe01=DOI.10.1007/3-540-44987-6_9}}: This is a three-message protocol based on elliptic